Nystrata/MetroidAPrime/docs/setup_en.md

 The following are required in order to play _Metroid Prime_ in Archipelago:

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
-   For Archipelago 5.0/5.1, see the Note about Python versions in [APWorld Installation](#apworld-installation)
 - [Dolphin Emulator](https://dolphin-emu.org/download/).
 We recommend the latest Release version.
 - A _Metroid Prime_ (GameCube version) ISO file
   - Any official release copy of the GameCube version will work.
 (All region versions are compatible, including all three versions of NTSC-USA)